 Why is coronavirus causing anxiety?

-The majority of us are having to adapt our everyday routine, which as creatures of habit, does not come easily to us.
-However, it’s important now more than ever, that we think about our mental health and help ourselves and those around us to stay calm.
+The majority of us have had to adapt our everyday routine, which as creatures of habit, does not come easily to us.
+But it’s important, especially during the festive season and into the new year, that we think about our mental health and help ourselves and those around us to stay calm.

 How can we protect our mental health?